LeMasque/website/README.md

 # spencerwalden.net

-This is my personal website... up on git to have better version control, tracking, etc.
+This is a repository for the version control and tracking of my own personal website.

+It is currently hosted at spencerwalden.net, but that may change over time.